programinglive/sentry-resolve/docs/PRD.md

    - Token, organization, and project configuration via environment variables or config files.

 2. **Console Commands**
    - `sentry:pull`: generates `SENTRY_TODO.md` with prioritized unresolved issues and removes the file when no matching issues are returned to prevent stale tasks.
+Provides helpful tips on how to resolve identified issues.
    - `sentry:resolve`: marks one or more Sentry issues as resolved.
    - `sentry:debug`: verifies local configuration.
    - `sentry:test-token`: validates API tokens interactively.